Nervosys/Botnix/docs/languages-frameworks/swift.section.md

 ## Module search paths {#ssec-swift-module-search-paths}

-Like other toolchains in Nixpkgs, the Swift compiler executables are wrapped to help Swift find your application's dependencies in the Nix store.
+Like other toolchains in Botpkgs, the Swift compiler executables are wrapped to help Swift find your application's dependencies in the Nix store.
 These wrappers scan the `buildInputs` of your package derivation for specific directories where Swift modules are placed by convention, and automatically